Estimates of loss function concentration in noisy parametrized quantum circuits: Results

 \subsection{Loss variance calculation}

 The first task is to derive a formal expression for the variance $\Varr^L$ in terms of the properties of $\rho, H$ and the intermediate channels, showing its relevance and main domains of applicability.
-Our first result, given in the following Proposition, serves as the foundation of the subsequent arguments. \begin{proposition}[Warm up] Let $\rho, H \in \BH$ and let $\mathcal{U}_\theta$ be a locality preserving channel as described in \cref{sec:intro}.
-Then we have
+Our first result, given in the following Proposition, serves as the foundation of the subsequent arguments.

-where $(\cdot,\cdot)$ is the scalar product defined in \cref{eq:scalar_prod}. \end{proposition} \cref{prop:warm_up} already gathers many interesting properties discussed in the literature \cite{Ragone24, Fontana24, Diaz23}.
-For instance, it connects the notion of locality introduced in \cref{sec:intro} to the second moment of $\mathcal{U}_\theta$, which is composed of terms inversely proportional to the dimension of the corresponding subspace $\BHk$.
-Notably, the terms pertaining to different localities give independent contributions to the variance, without the possibility of mixing.
-Indeed, this is due to the locality preserving structure of $\mathcal{U}_{\theta}$, and in general this result can be extended, including intermediate quantum channels $\mathcal{E}_l$.
-In principle, they can entangle the subsystems, therefore putting in communication different subspaces $\BHk$.
-To better describe this process, we work in the Heisenberg picture, namely using the adjoint action $\mathcal{E}^\dagger$ of the channel.
-Doing so, one formally obtains the following Proposition.

 \begin{proposition}[General formula] Let $\rho, H \in \BH$ and let $\Phi_\theta$ be a layered quantum channel as in described in \cref{sec:intro}.
 Then, we have